devdiva/rustbridge/workshops/beginners/01-intro-text.md

 You can verify that you have everything working by trying this out in your terminal.

-Check that you have Rust (at least version X).
+Check that you have Rust (at least version 1.10.0).

 ```bash
 rustc --version
 ```

-Check that you have Cargo (at least version X).
+Check that you have Cargo (at least version 1.10.0).

 ```bash
 cargo --version